supahcraig/scotland_pYard/README.md

 ### Start the game

 The host will have a button labeled `Start Game` which will actually start the game.
+The host is whoever joins first (for better or worse).